diegojromerolopez/alfonsox/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/alfonsox.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/diegojromerolopez/alfonsox]([https://github.com/diegojromerolopez/alfonsox).

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+To sum up, we only talk about this software and respect each other.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-The en_US dictionary included in the tests has MIT and BSD license and has been copied from [Titus wormer's dictionary repository](https://github.com/wooorm/dictionaries/tree/master/dictionaries/en-US).
+The en_US dictionary included in the tests has MIT and BSD license and has been copied from [Titus Wormer's dictionary repository](https://github.com/wooorm/dictionaries/tree/master/dictionaries/en-US).

 ## Code of Conduct